 When asked why he chooses Wayne's Ski and Cycle as his shop of choice, he thinks back to when he purchased his first new bicycle from Wayne’s - a 5200 carbon bicycle.
 He noted that it was "a true hot rod compared to the steel touring bike I had."
 Mark said that "Matt at Wayne’s is always supportive of our rides, helping to support and promote any way possible.
 He's provided swag, bicycle repair and advertising for any bike function."
 Mark went on to say that, "Wayne’s provides storage for NITC spin class, storing trainers, stereo equipment and mats.
 They are always there to lend a helping hand.
 I am proud to reciprocate and direct my bicycle business to Wayne’s for what he does for the community and the excellent service he provides."

-Derek Mauser - January 2023
+Derek Mauser - February 2023

 Our first ‘Community Highlight’ is Derek Mauser of Osage, Iowa.
 Derek is a third-generation member of Mauser Insurance, a crop insurance business that his grandfather founded in 1981.
 Derek has always liked bikes and vividly remembers riding Schwinn Sting-Ray’s in his youth.
 Roughly 8 years ago Derek wanted to get back into biking.
 He came into Wayne’s Ski and Cycle looking for an “old person” bike where he could comfortably cruise around town and nothing more.
 He remembers seeing a Trek Farley 5 in the shop and asked “what the deal was about these fat tire bikes.”
 He was encouraged to take it on a test ride to see how much fun you can have on one.
 All it took was one test ride and he found his new passion.